 I got to cross the iron curtain, or rather, the spotless silver counter, to see what goes on behind-the-scenes.
 Washed and gloved up, I was taken through a day in the life of one of Wendy's salads.
-Actually, it starts a little further back in the field and you can click on this video to see Wendy's "Romaine Lettuce Journey" where it all truly begins.
+Actually, it starts a little further back in the field.
 Wendy's gets first pick on its produce, meaning they don't take any leftovers on the second or third pass.
 They only get the best of the best the first time through.

 There's some nice looking veggies in these salads too.
 The Asian Cashew Chicken Salad has fire roasted edamame, cucumbers, fresh red peppers (chopped in this super cool device that I must have), spicy cashews and grilled chicken that is placed on top just after ordering.
 This one also has the blend of 11 different kind of greens.
 The full salad has a whopping 36 grams of protein in it and only 380 calories, and let me tell you that the full salad is indeed full and a hearty enough meal for me.